hnbarr/voice/README.md

 button - am I registered?
 How to register?
 Deadlines (zip code entry) -> direct to landing page with registration info on local elections & separate landing pages with same purpose/functionality for state elections and us elections.

-vote component buttons:
-- register now
+//Vote Component
-- am I registered?
+cards: register now & am I registered?

+//Registration Info Component
-- registration information (local, state, us): absentee voting rules, qualifications, deadlines for your area
+registration information (cards: local, state, us): absentee voting rules, qualifications, deadlines for your area

+//Voice Component
-How to make my voice heard- educational piece!
+How to make my voice heard: Educational piece!
 This is where the info on the government positions and what they do, what they control.